rgfindl/bluefin_aws_image_server/README.md

 Bluefin AWS Image Server
 =============

 Open Source on-the-fly image server.
-Resize your [S3](http://aws.amazon.com/s3/) images on the fly, then cache them using [CloudFront](http://aws.amazon.com/cloudfront/).
+Resize your [S3](http://aws.amazon.com/s3/) images on the fly using [ImageMagick](http://www.imagemagick.org/script/index.php), then cache them using [CloudFront](http://aws.amazon.com/cloudfront/).

 After uploading your full size image to [S3](http://aws.amazon.com/s3/) you can request a resized image to place on your page.